-At December 31, 2020, the tax years 2017 and forward are subject to examination by the IRS, and the tax years 2016 and forward are subject to examination by the various state taxing jurisdictions in which the Company is subject to tax.
-Currently, income tax audits are occurring in the state of New York and Illinois.
+At December 31, 2021, the tax years 2018 and forward are subject to examination by the Internal Revenue Service ("IRS"), and the tax years 2017 and forward are subject to examination by the various state taxing jurisdictions in which the Company is subject to tax.
+At December 31, 2021, the Company is not subject to any federal or state income tax audits.